First Search for Light Dark Matter in the Neutrino Fog with XENONnT

-The signal efficiency is derived by combining the ROI efficiency, the S1 reconstruction efficiency, the S2 quality selection efficiency, and the event efficiency, as illustrated in Fig. \ref{fig:efficiency} (bottom).
+The signal efficiency consists of the ROI efficiency, the S1 reconstruction efficiency, the S2 quality selection efficiency, and the event efficiency, as illustrated in Fig. \ref{fig:efficiency} (bottom).
 Excluding yield model uncertainties, the systematic uncertainty of the combined efficiency is estimated to be 25\%, predominantly due to the uncertainties in the S1 reconstruction efficiency and the S2 quality selection efficiency.

 The ROI efficiency is assessed through detector reconstruction simulation and is sensitive to the yield model.
-For a 6 \gevcsq~ SI DM, the signal efficiency uncertainty due to the yield model alone is estimated to be 34\%, resulting from the propagation of uncertainties in $t_{\mathrm{Ly}}$ and $t_{\mathrm{Qy}}$ to the signal rate computation.
+For a 6 \gevcsq~ SI DM, the signal efficiency uncertainty due to the yield model alone is estimated to be 34\%, resulting from the propagation of $t_{\mathrm{Ly}}$ and $t_{\mathrm{Qy}}$ to the signal rate computation.

-The S1 reconstruction efficiency originates from the two-fold S1 coincidence requirement.
+The S1 reconstruction efficiency originates from the two-fold PMT coincidence requirement.
 We employ a data-driven method \cite{xenonnt_analysis1} that simulates low energy S1 waveforms by sampling a subset of photon waveforms from $^{83\mathrm{m}}$Kr 32.1 keV and 9.4 keV conversion electrons and $^{37}$Ar 2.8 keV electron capture calibration data.
 We incorporate a conservative systematic uncertainty of 10\% to account for the systematic uncertainty in the shape of the S1 waveform.
 The S1 reconstruction efficiency is 65\% (85\%) for S1 signals with 2 (3) detected photons, while the other S1 quality selections achieve acceptances over 99\% and are thus neglected in efficiency evaluation.

 The S2 quality selection efficiency is evaluated by studying the selection survival ratio of evaluation datasets within the ROI, including waveform simulation \cite{fuse}, surface $^{210}$Pb $\beta$ events from PTFE, $^{214}$Pb $\beta$ events from the cathode, $^{37}$Ar \SI{0.27}{keV} electron capture, and NV-tagged low energy $^{241} \mathrm{AmBe}$ neutrons.
 A systematic uncertainty of 10\% is adopted based on the variation among the evaluation datasets.